josherrickson/stata2/stata_markdown/04-univariate-analysis.md

 If you're not familiar with crosstabs, each cell represents the number of observations which fall into the category - for example, there are 8 cars which are both Domestic and have a Repair record of 2.

-We can think of testing whether the association between these two variables exists from either direction - we can either ask "Is the distribution of the repair record among domestic cars the same as among foreign cars", or "Is the distribution (percentage) of foreign cars the same across all levels of repair record".
+We can think of testing whether the association between these two variables exists from either direction - we can either ask "Is the probability of a car having a specific repair record the same among domestic cars as among foreign cars", or "Is the probability of a car being foreign or domestic the same across all levels of repair record".
 We test it by adding the `chi2` option to `tab`:

 ~~~~
 <<dd_do>>